 He has a Masters of Public Health (MPH) degree from the University of Tokyo and PhD from Nippon Medical School.

 He published more than 30 original papers as first author in the past 7 years.
 His area of interests are hemodynamic monitoring, acute respiratory distress syndrome, cardiac arrest, and acute care surgery.

-Dr. Yu-Chang Yeh is an intensivist and anesthesiologist from Taiwan.
-He is a Clinical Associate Professor of National Taiwan University Hospital (NTUH).
-He is the Secretary General of the Society of Emergency and Critical Care Medicine (SECCM, Taiwan) and the deputy secretary-general of the Taiwan Society of Anesthesiologists (TSA).
-He received his medical degree from the College of Medicine, Yang-Ming University (Taiwan).
-After completing his residency in Anesthesiology and subspecialty training of Critical Care Medicine in NTUH in 2006, he has received his PhD from the College of Medicine, National Taiwan University in 2012.
-His clinical and research interests include microcirculation, sepsis, blood purification, extracorporeal life support, therapeutic sedation and analgesia, and kidney transplant.
+Dr. Tony Yu-Chang Yeh is a Clinical Associate Professor of Department of Anesthesiology, National Taiwan University Hospital (NTUH), an anesthesiologist (2004), and intensivist (2006).
+He is the chair of Scientific Committee of the Taiwan Society of Emergency and Critical Care Medicine (TSECCM) and vice chair of the Research Committee and the Honorary Secretary General of TSECCM.
+He received his medical degree from the College of Medicine, Yang-Ming University (Taiwan) in 1998 and PhD from the College of Medicine, National Taiwan University in 2012.
+His clinical and research interests include microcirculation, sepsis, blood purification, extracorporeal life support, therapeutic sedation and analgesia, kidney transplant, and ICU database.

 Dr. Martin Zammert is the Director of the Cardiac Surgery Intensive Care Unit at Brigham and Women’s Hospital, Harvard Medical School in Boston, USA.